 Ceiling Balloon: What It Is And Its Use In Meteorology

 No, it is NOT what the name may suggest.
-If you were imagining a ceiling filled with balloons during a party, you had a balloon ceiling in mind, not a ceiling balloon.
+If you imagined a ceiling filled with balloons during a party, you had a balloon ceiling in mind, not a ceiling balloon.
 Then what is this meteorological device?